 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 The ride back is the same in reverse.
-The big hill is a mite bigger in this direction, so you might finally break a sweat, and the descent down the back side is good for 40 mph if you can handle the moderate road chatter.
+The big hill is a mite bigger in this direction, and the descent down the back side is good for 40 mph if you can handle the moderate road chatter.

 Adding miles: You’re a short ride up Hwy 1 from Santa Rosa Rd. (not to be confused with Santa Rosa Creek Rd. in our list) and the other riding in the Solvang area discussed in the Adding Miles section of the Mt.
 Figueroa ride.